shaikmohammadgouse/hotel-booking-analysis/README.md

 renamed the values in is_canceled column

  it has been noticed that city hotels(61.44%) are preferred mostly by the people rather than resort hotel(38.56%)

+Noticed that online platform is the most preferred plat form for booking hotel,followed by offline and direct